 Rising sea levels worsen flooding in low-lying towns.
 Floods have hit U.S. coastal towns three to nine times more often than they did 50 years ago.
 In Miami, Florida, the ocean floods the streets during high tide.
 To cope, the City of Miami Beach launched a five-year, $500 million public works program.

 The frequency of western U.S. wildfires has increased by 400 percent since 1970.
-The 2017 fire season was one of the most destructive in recent history..
+The 2017 fire season was one of the most destructive in recent history.
 It burnt 9.1 million acres in the United States.
-Recent wildfire intensity and frequency is worse now than it’s been in the past 10,000 years.
+Recent wildfire intensity and frequency are worse now than it’s been in the past 10,000 years.
 The U.S. Forest Service spent almost $2.5 billion, much more than the $1.4 billion spent in 2016.
-The 2018 North American fire season is already 25 percent worse than during the same time period in 2017.
+The 2018 North American fire season was 25 percent worse than during the same time period in 2017.

 The speed of transactions also increased economic volatility.
 Gas and oil prices rose and fell, depending on investors' moods.
 That translated to either higher food costs or plummeting commodities prices.

 A recent Prudential survey showed over half of those aged 45 to 75 were forced to delay retirement because of the recession.
 Even those who can afford to retire will probably keep working in some capacity.
 The Great Recession left emotional scars.
 That created a new willingness among many Baby Boomers to keep costs low and incomes high.
 That means the old idea of playing golf and truly retiring gives way to many forms of semi-retirement.